AkarshSatija/World-Cup-Stream/README.md

 # js-playground

+--> Install node.
+--> Run node app.js (It will indicate any modules missing once you open in browser).
+--> Then install any modules missing using npm install <module_name>.
+--> npm install twit -g (sudo if ERR)
+--> npm install express

 ## Scope of Improvemennts
 - Reversing the view to feel like real stream.
 Right now its loading new tweets downwards
 - Can embed Twitters' tweet UI for better look and other functionalities like favourite, retweet etc